PP-Module for Software-Defined Networking Controllers

 1.4 Use Cases

 Requirements in this PP-Module are designed to address the security problems in at least the following use cases.
-These use cases are intentionally very broad, as many specific use cases exist for an SDN controller These use cases may also overlap with one another.
+These use cases are intentionally very broad, as many specific use cases exist for an SDN controller.
+These use cases may also overlap with one another.
 An SDN controller's functionality may even be effectively extended by privileged applications installed on it.
-However, these are out of scope of this PP.
+However, these are out of scope of this PP-Module.

-[USE CASE 1] Standalone Physical Device
+[USE CASE 1] Physical Device

 [USE CASE 2] Virtual Device